iZyadNasser/AlaKefak/README.md

 ## Demo
   ### Step-by-Step Walkthrough

-   This demo video provides a step-by-step walkthrough of the AlaKefak app:
+   This demo video provides a step-by-step walkthrough of the Ala Kefak app:

    - **Registration and Login**: Start by setting up your account and logging in.
    - **Browsing Recipes**: Learn how to explore and filter recipes.